yasaspeiris/PAYota/README.md

 # PAYota
-This project allows people to use electrical appliance on a 'pay-as-you-go' (PAYG) basis, using the IOTA tangle.
+This project allows you to use electrical appliances on a 'pay-as-you-go' (PAYG) basis, using the IOTA tangle.

 ![alt text](https://github.com/yasaspeiris/PAYota/blob/master/payota/images/1.main.jpg)